sashokrist/dashboard_project/README.md

 Each user sees and manages only their own buttons.
 Technical Highlights

+Frontend:

-Frontend: The user interface is built with Bootstrap, providing a responsive, mobile-friendly design.
+The user interface is built with Bootstrap, providing a responsive, mobile-friendly design.
 AJAX Integration: AJAX is implemented for modal-based editing, creating a smoother, dynamic experience without full-page reloads.
-Laravel Backend: Built with Laravel, the backend manages user authentication, button data storage, and provides RESTful API endpoints for button management.
+Laravel Backend: Built with Laravel, the backend manages user authentication, and button data storage, and provides RESTful API endpoints for button management.
 Database: The button configuration is stored in a relational database, including user ownership details for secure, user-specific access.